pepkit/looper/docs/writing-a-pipeline-interface.md

 ### input_schema (RECOMMENDED)

-The input schema formally specifies the input data for this pipeline.
-It is based on the extended [PEP JSON-schema validation framework](http://pep.databio.org/en/latest/howto_schema/), but adds some additional looper-specific capabilities.
-With this schema it is possible to tag sample attributes, as required, as pointing to required or optional input files.
+The input schema formally specifies the input for this pipeline.
+It is used for input data validation to ensure that input samples have the attributes and input files required by the pipeline.
+It can also document optional inputs and describe what they are.
+The input schema format is based on the extended [PEP JSON-schema validation framework](http://pep.databio.org/en/latest/howto_schema/), but adds some additional looper-specific capabilities.
+The available extended sections are:

+- `required` (optional): A list of sample attributes (columns in the sample table) that **must be defined**
+- `required_input_attrs` (optional): A list of sample attributes that point to **input files that must exist**.
+- `input_attrs` (optional): A list of sample attributes that point to input files that are not necessarily required, but if they exist, should be counted in the total size calculation for requesting resources.
+- `ngs_input_files` (optional): For pipelines using sequencing data, provide a list of sample attributes (annotation sheet column names) that will point to input files to be used for automatic detection of `read_length` and `read_type` sample attributes.

 Here's an example:

 ```
 description: A PEP for ATAC-seq samples for the PEPATAC pipeline.